tonglyu/CitiBike_Visualization/README.md

 - In future, we will use more weather to find more laws between weather and users.

 ### Slide 14 - Station user analysis
 - We think different staions have different festures.
 For example, staions near school and universities have more young users and staions near park have more old users.
-We try to find some user portraits base on their age data and .
+We try to find some user portraits base on their age data.
+Thus we got top 10 stations age data in 6 years.
+- Base on our data, we didn't find laws.

 ### Slide 15 - Who did what
+- Ziwei Yuan:
+- Tong Lyu
+- Tianyang Li: Gor raw data and format these data into csv, json and relevant useful files.
+Create d3.map with top20 popular/not popular stations data to analyze infrastructure factors.
+Merge pie charts, line chart and map chart into same page.
+- Jing Zhang: Analyzed top 20 popular /not popular stations data and find relevent factors.
+Create line chartn with zoom and donut charts.